contensis/contensis.github.io/README.md

 ## API Documentation
-The API docs uses the [API theme](https://github.com/GitbookIO/theme-api) for GitBooks and has its own configutation options.
+The API docs uses the [API theme](https://github.com/GitbookIO/theme-api) for GitBooks and has its own configuration options.

 ### api-src
 This folder contains the source documentation that makes up the API documentation